IBM/itz-support-public/Skytap/Skytap-Runbooks/Adding-Skytap-templates-to-environments-in-a-collection.md

 a. choose "environment title" "Infrastructure"

-6. scroll down to Region, enter the template ids provided to you by the support team, add template ids for each regions separatly
+6. scroll down to Region, click on plus sign (+)  enter the template ids provided to you by the support team, add template ids for each regions separately

 ![regiontemplate](Images/regiontemplate.png)